- Other Online Programs

 - Post-master’s DNP: 500 hours

-If you need to make changes in your curriculum plan, you and your academic advisor will work together to determine when you will need clinical placement.
+If you need to make changes in your curriculum plan, you and your faculty advisor will work together to determine when you will need clinical placement.